Kazakhstan: Protests turn deadly as Almaty mayor's office breached | DW | 05.01.2022

 Later, and in a message shared on Russian media, Tokayev said: "There have been deaths and injuries.
 The situation threatens the security of all residents of Almaty, and that cannot be tolerated."

-There have been violent clashes between security forces and demonstrators demanding an end to spiking fuel prices.
+There have been violent clashes between security forces and demonstrators demanding an end to spiking fuel prices, with a residence of Tokayev's in the capital being set on fire, according to local media.

 And, according to preliminary reports, protesters have seized Almaty Airport.

-Tokayev, meanwhile, has taken control of the country's powerful security council from his predecessor Nursultan Nazarbayev.
+Tokayev, meanwhile, has taken control of the country's powerful security council from his presidential predecessor Nursultan Nazarbayev.

+Elsewhere in Kazakhstan, in the cities of Alma-Ata and Aktau, some police units took the side of the protesters, according to DW Russian.

 Though the unrest was triggered by the price rises, there were signs of broader political demands in a country still under the shadow of three decades of Nazarbayev's rule.